Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 Costs point of view

-- Who are employees involved in working with low-performing clients?
+- Who are lawyers involved in working with low-performing clients?

 - Do they spend more hours than expected with specific clients?

 - How can you improve their productivity?
-Can they be classified under low-performing employees?
+Can they be classified under low-performing lawyers?

-- Who are employees involved in working with top-performing clients?
+- Who are lawyers involved in working with top-performing clients?

-- Do your employees work too much on certain projects?
+- Do your lawyers work too much on certain projects?

-- Do you have too many employees involved in working with one client?
+- Do you have too many lawyers involved in working with one client?

 - Are the right people involved in working on the right projects?

-- Do highly paid employees work on low sales-generating engagements?
+- Do highly paid lawyers work on low sales-generating engagements?

-- Should you switch low-performing clients to low-performing employees?
+- Should you switch low-performing clients to low-performing lawyers?

 - How many hours are left unbillable?

-- What is the structure of working tasks, and is there too much administration work done by senior staff?
+- What is the structure of working tasks, and is there too much administration work done by senior lawyers?

 Revenues point of view